 In this guide, we discuss the best drop shot rods of the year.
 We cover both spinning rods and casting rods in our review.
 Our team is dedicated to providing our angler community with 100% unbiased reviews of the best value fishing products.

 The best drop shot rods are ultra-sensitive with a nice tip and well-balanced backbone.
 You don't want anything too cheap because the quality shows with finesse fishing rods.
-Check out our guide to 2022's best fishing rods for bass for more in-depth information.
+Check out our guide to the best finesse spinning rods for more pole reviews.

 Rod Quality vs. Price